givey/knowledge-base/_articles/projects/when-my-project-is-live.md

 layout: article
 permalink: "/articles/projects/when-my-project-is-live/"
 ---
-When your project is up and running it can be searched for in our search bar, or found under the 'Projects' tab in Explore.
-Whatsmore, you can share yout project with the social media links on the project page to let your followers know where to support you!
+When your project is up and running it can be searched for in our search bar, or found under the 'Projects' tab in <a href="https://www.givey.com/explore">Explore</a>.
+What's more, you can share your project with the social media links on the project page to let your followers know where to support you!